5 Steps to Develop a Nonprofit Risk Management Strategy

 The main parties involved in implementing your plan will be:

-Revisit your mitigation plan regularly, assess how well you’re managing risks based on that plan, and make changes as necessary.
-It may also be useful to adjust the priorities you’ve assigned to each risk as circumstances change.
+Effective risk management is an ongoing process.
+Revisit your mitigation plan regularly, assess how well you’re managing risks based on that plan, and make improvements as necessary.
+It may be useful to adjust the priorities you’ve assigned to each risk as circumstances change.

 Jon Osterburg, COO, Jitasa